Not to deny, but swimming pools are a great addition to the backyard of any property.

 Swimming pools are the perfect hang-out space for friends and families.
 But, before taking a dip into the pool, you must clean the pool thoroughly to ensure their safety.

 Whether above-ground pools or in-ground pools, it’s better to revive them before jumping into the water.
-That said, we’ve listed some of the important supplies you must get to maintain the health of your pool.
+That said, we’ve listed some of the essential supplies you must get to maintain the health of your pool.

 So, let’s take a look.